MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-storage.md

   if no schema mapping object is provided.

-* *SourceDataLocator*: A literal of type `string`, or a comma-delimited list of such literals surrounded by `(` and `)` characters, representing [storage connection strings](../../api/connection-strings/storage.md)
+* *SourceDataLocator*: A literal of type `string`, or a comma-delimited list of such literals surrounded by `(` and `)` characters, representing [storage connection strings](../../api/connection-strings/storage.md).
+Kusto uses a URI format to describe the storage files containing the data to pull.
-  - URI of files containing the data to pull.
-Note that a single connection string must refer to a single file hosted by a storage account.
-Ingestion of multiple files at once is possible either by specifying multiple connection strings separated with a comma, or by [ingesting from a query](ingestion-from-query.md) based on an [external table](../exernaltables.md).
+  * A single connection string must refer to a single file hosted by a storage account.
+  * Ingestion of multiple files can be done by specifying multiple connection strings separated with a comma, or by [ingesting from a query](ingestion-from-query.md) of an [external table](../exernaltables.md).

 > [!NOTE]
 > It is strongly recommended to use [obfuscated string literals](../../query/scalar-data-types/string.md#obfuscated-string-literals)